Rajagiri: History

 When the CMI congregation was divided into three provinces in 1953, the central region of Kerala, more or less coextensive with the territory of the then archdiocese of Ernakulam which exists today as the Ernakulam - Angamaly Archdiocese and the Kothamangalam the king Diocese, was constituted into Sacred Heart Province.

 When the province was established, it had its headquarters in Aluva (which is presently the St. Antony's Monastery, Aluva).
 In 1959, it shifted to Rajagiri in Kalamassery.
 The Sacred Heart province was then onwards known as the Rajagiri province.

 In 2008–2009, the provincial synaxis of the Sacred Heart province decided to acknowledge the growing importance of Kochi in global scenario by emphasizing it as "Sacred Heart province, Kochi" or "Rajagiri Province, Kochi".

-Activities
+Academics

-The successes of modern education in India, during and after the British colonial era, can in many cases be traced to the initiatives of various Christian missionaries.
-After the Rajagiri Province was instituted, the new province devoted its resources to establishing schools and colleges in its province.
-Its educational establishments imparted unbiased quality education to children from all social and economic backgrounds, which lacked in the government run schools and colleges.
-The Rajagiri provincial initiated many social welfare and development programs for the province, and these were first based from their establishments for higher learning.
-These activities were later organized and managed by separately formed organizations.
+Rajagiri institutions offer undergraduate, postgraduate and doctoral programmes in the social sciences, management, engineering and related disciplines.